Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 4 Oktober 2025 20.26.20 UTC
+- WIB: Sabtu, 4 Oktober 2025 21.22.36 UTC
-- WITA: Sabtu, 4 Oktober 2025 21.26.20 UTC
+- WITA: Sabtu, 4 Oktober 2025 22.22.36 UTC
-- WIT: Sabtu, 4 Oktober 2025 22.26.20 UTC
+- WIT: Sabtu, 4 Oktober 2025 23.22.36 UTC

 Kutipan Inspiratif:
-"A brother may not be a friend, but a friend will always be a brother."
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

-Kategori: friendship
+Kategori: inspirational